chrismanucredo/Sudoku-Generator-and-Solver/README.md

 The algorithm does not yet generate puzzles that yield unique solutions.

 ## Future
-* Efficiently determine the solvability of a given sudoku puzzle.
+* Planned: Efficiently determine the solvability of a given sudoku puzzle.
-* Alter unsolvable sudoku puzzles with as little alterations as possible to make it solvable.
+* Maybe Planned: Alter unsolvable sudoku puzzles with as little alterations as possible to make it solvable.